 “Let’s meet each other without competition and start to feed off each other.” says Tamsin.
 A welcoming and nurturing space is essential in order to develop a community of teachers that are supportive of one another.
 The Shala has carefully constructed a training programme which is conducive to the development of, not only our yoga teachers, but our yoga community as a whole.

 Led by three experienced teachers in their field, this training aims to combine the fundamental aspects of yoga; anatomy, asana and philosophy.
 This training is facilitated by lead teacher and studio owner, Tamsin Sheehy.
-She will be supported by Thomas Sheehy; covering anatomy and physiology as well as Adila Groenewald, who co-wrote the programme and will hold self-inquiry, subtle anatomy and yoga philosophy.
+She will be supported her husband and co-owner of the school, Thomas Sheehy; covering anatomy and physiology as well as Adila Groenewald, who co-wrote the programme and will hold self-inquiry, subtle anatomy and yoga philosophy.

 This training has brought together the physical body of anatomy and asana with the spiritual and philosophical aspects of mind and soul, “The strength lies in equal amounts of all three” says Tamsin, going on to explain that in western frameworks, we have somehow lost certain aspects of traditional yoga.
 The Shala invites you to ignite your passion by reconnecting to the root of yoga; not only in asana and pranayama but in philosophy too.

 With conscious consideration and planning, the teacher training team have developed three modules which aim to teach principles and techniques of yoga that are more advanced, detailed and subtle.
 “If our aim is to become whole and integrated beings” says Tamsin, then our focus in yoga should be focused on equal amounts of mind, body and spirit.